 My Colleague Nidish did write an article on How to get OnePlus One smartphone in India and even I made an article on top 5 reasons why you should buy OnePlus One.
 With so much anticipation, OnePlus indeed came to the Indian market in partnership with Amazon; OnePlus One [64GB] was made official on Dec 2nd, 2014 for a price of Rs.
 21,999.
 The flagship killer has got some hefty specifications, but there was a catch in purchasing it and I bet you remember how!
 Yup, we were only able to buy OnePlus One via invites, which were very similar to their global invite system.
-On the contrary, Xiaomi had also made its way to the Indian market which launched their smartphones in partnership with Flipkart and was sold in flash sales.
+On the contrary, Xiaomi had also made its way to the Indian market which launched its smartphones in partnership with Flipkart and was sold in flash sales.

 The Invites System